mzehnde/Bachelors-Thesis-client/README.md

 # How to use the application
-The best way to try the prototype out would be via the following link:
+The best way to try the prototype out is via the following link:
 >https://mzrewards-client.herokuapp.com/blockchainReward/partnerHonig

 If a valid E-mail address is provided, an E-Mail with a reward is sent to said address.
 If no reward is sent out, no reward was provided beforehand.
 So, there must be a provided reward such that the prototype works.
 However, a permanent reward was uploaded such that the application can be tried out.